-[School name] is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our pupils.
+[School name] is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our students.
 To ensure that, we have developed the following COVID-19 Response Plan.
-The BOM and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
+The BOM/ETB and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
 We will:

-- continue to monitor our COVID-19 response and amend this plan in consultation with our staff - provide up to date information to our staff and pupils on the Public Health advice issued by the HSE and Gov.ie - display information on the signs and symptoms of COVID-19 and correct handwashing techniques - agree with staff, a worker representative who is easily identifiable to carry out the role outlined in this plan - inform all staff and pupils of essential hygiene and respiratory etiquette and physical distancing requirements - adapt the school to facilitate physical distancing as appropriate in line with the guidance and direction of the Department of Education - keep a contact log to help with contact tracing - ensure staff engage with the induction / familiarisation briefing provided by the Department of Education - implement the agreed procedures to be followed in the event of someone showing symptoms of COVID-19 while at school - provide instructions for staff and pupils to follow if they develop signs and symptoms of COVID-19 during school time - implement cleaning in line with Department of Education advice
+- continue to monitor our COVID-19 response and amend this plan in consultation with our staff - provide up to date information to our staff and students on the Public Health advice issued by the HSE and Gov.ie - display information on the signs and symptoms of COVID-19 and correct handwashing techniques - agree with staff, a worker representative who is easily identifiable to carry out the role outlined in this plan in relation to summer provision - inform all staff and students of essential hygiene and respiratory etiquette and physical distancing requirements - adapt the school to facilitate physical distancing as appropriate in line with the public health guidance and direction of the Department of Education - keep a contact log to help with contact tracing - ensure staff and students engage with the induction / familiarisation briefing provided by the Department of Education - implement the agreed procedures to be followed in the event of someone showing symptoms of COVID-19 while at school - provide instructions for staff and students to follow if they develop signs and symptoms of COVID-19 during school time - implement cleaning in line with Department of Education advice line with the agreement between the Department and education partners.
+Signed: Date: